| 0 comments ]

 Download "TLS/SSL Session Renegotiation Vulnerability Explained"

-A colleague of mine spotted the below while we were doing our expenses - The photograph below shows two separate receipts from two parking buildings that are not far away from each other in central Luxembourg (est. 1km).
+A colleague of mine spotted the below while doing expenses - The photograph below shows two separate receipts from two parking buildings that are not far away from each other in central Luxembourg (est. 1km).
 Both were paid by credit card / debit card.